tdfranklin/portfolio-kami/_portfolio/blocchat.md

 ## Problem

 I think the biggest problem for me was trying to learn new technologies while working on the project.
 I had just finished refactoring another application I had created in Javascript/jQuery for Angular so the framework was still relatively new to me as well.
-However, Bloc wanted me to create a backend database for the application so I was introduced to Firebase and Angularfire to handle the job.
+However, Bloc wanted me to create a backend database for the application so I was introduced to Firebase and AngularFire to handle the job.
 Also, during the process, I was introduced to UI-Bootstrap that was needed to create the Modal's used to set the username and create a new chatroom.
 Previously, Bloc had walked me through new technologies when introducing them and gave plenty of examples on how they worked.
 However, in this project, they pretty much just gave me the link to the documentation and I was left to figure out how they worked on my own.

 {:.center}
 ![]({{ site.baseurl }}/img/blocchat/chat2.png)